darkshadowwarrior/checkoutkata/Readme.md

-    No subtotal was asked for and has not been provided No discount amount was requested and has not been provided Only a total price and total price inclusive of discount was requested which have been provided
+    No subtotal was asked for and has not been provided No discount amount was requested and has not been provided Only a total price and total price inclusive of discount was requested which have been provided Discounts can be applied multiple times if enough items are in the basket
+        IE: 6 x item SKU A99 would enable two discounts

 This project makes use of NUnit and Moq for testing the units